HoGentTIN/infra-labs/assignment/1-cicd.md

     - The branch to be built should be `*/main` instead of the default `*/master`
     - In the section "Build Steps", click "Add a build step" and select "Execute shell" from the dropdown list. enter `bash ./sample-app.sh`
     - Click "Save".
 You are redirected to the Jenkins dashboard
 3. The dashboard shows an overview of all build jobs.
-Click the job you just created and in the menu on the left, start a new build job.
+Click the job you just created and in the menu on the left, start a new build job (*"Build Now"*).
-    - Hopefully, the build succeeded.
+    - Hopefully, the build succeeds.
 Use the overview of build attempts to view the console output of the build process to.
 If the build process failed this is where you can find error messages that can help to determine the cause.
-4. Ensure the application is running by reloading the appropriate browser tab.
+4. Ensure the sample application is running by reloading the appropriate browser tab.

 Take some time to realise what you did here, because it's actually quite cool!
 We launched Jenkins in a Docker container, and the result of the build job is another container that runs alongside it!
 The specific options when we launched the Jenkins container make sure that this is possible.